Formal Analysis of Lending Pools in Decentralized Finance: Abstract

 \section{Abstract}

 Decentralised Finance (DeFi) applications constitute an entire financial ecosystem deployed on blockchains.
 Such applications are based on complex protocols and incentive mechanisms whose financial safety is hard to determine.
 Besides, their adoption is rapidly growing, hence imperilling an increasingly higher amount of assets.
 Therefore, accurate formalisation and verification of DeFi applications is essential to assess their safety.
-We present a tool for the formal analysis of one of the most widespread DeFi applications: Lending Pools (LP).
+We have developed a tool for the formal analysis of one of the most widespread DeFi applications: Lending Pools (LP).
 This was achieved by leveraging an existing formal model for LPs, the Maude verification environment and the MultiVeStA statistical analyser.
 The tool supports several analyses including reachability analysis, LTL model checking and statistical model checking.
-We show how the tool can be used to statistically analyse several parameters of LPs that are fundamental to assess and predict their behaviour.
+In this paper we show how the tool can be used to analyse several parameters of LPs that are fundamental to assess and predict their behaviour.
+In particular, we use statistical analysis to search for threshold and reward parameters that minimize the risk of unrecoverable loans.